Short Description

 This indicator is a measure of the level of long-term exposure of people to harmful airborne fine particulate matter (PM2.5).
 Long-term exposure to particulate matter contributes to the risk of developing diseases such as cardiovascular disease and lung cancer.
 The main sources of PM2.5 pollution are industrial processes, combustion in residential, public, commercial, and agricultural sectors and road transport.

 This indicator is an assessment of clean air (reporting the condition of the atmosphere as an asset).
-Exposure to PM2.5 can also be considered as a pressure on human health.
-The indicator is determined by calculating the annual population-weighted mean concentration of PM2.5 in the air, assessed as background concentrations per 1 km square.
+The indicator is determined by calculating the annual population-weighted mean concentration of PM2.5 in the air, assessed as background concentrations per 1 kilometre square.
 Background concentrations are estimated based on a combination of monitored and modelled data.
 The population-weighted mean concentration is used as a measure of the impact of PM2.5 on the health of the total population.
 Greater weighting is given to concentrations of PM2.5 in urban areas to reflect the higher population density as those concentrations will affect a greater number of people.
 In addition, people living in urban areas are generally exposed to greater levels of PM2.5 than those living in rural areas.

 Readiness and links to data